kingson87/OBS-Tally/README.md

 - 🔄 **Background Operation** - Server runs in background mode for seamless use
 - 🛑 **Remote Shutdown** - Gracefully stop the server from any connected device
-- 🍎 **macOS Native Design** - Beautiful interface following macOS design principles
+- 🍎 **macOS Native Design** - Beautiful interface following macOS design principles 🔗 **Easy Mobile Connect** - Scan a QR code or use a link to connect your phone 📋 **Stacked URL & Copy Button** - Clean, vertical layout for server URL and copy button 🍎 **macOS Native Design** - Beautiful interface following macOS design principles

 ## Quick Setup